pkelleter/angular-decorators/README.md

 # Custom TypeScript Decorators for Angular

-In this Project I am playing around with custom TypeScript Decorators for the Angular Framework.
-My goal is to create some (hopefully) generally useful decorators which can help everyone to remove some boilerplate code from their Angular projects.
+Several custom TypeScript Decorators for the Angular Framework, making the live of Angular developers easier.

 ## PropertyStream

 <b>@PropertyStream(sourceKey?)</b><br>
-automatically creates a RxJS stream to a corresponding property, i.e. whenever the corresponding property gets updated, the newly created stream will emit accordingly.
+Automatically creates a RxJS stream to a corresponding property, i.e. whenever the corresponding property gets updated, the newly created stream will emit accordingly.<br>
+When the component is destroyed, the corresponding stream will complete.

 <i>sourceKey</i><br>
-The key of the property which should be streamed.
-Defaults to the annotated property-key, but removing all "$" signs. e.g. if you annotate a property with the key "foo$", the streamed property will default to "foo"
+The key of the property which should be streamed.<br> Defaults to the annotated property-key itself, while remove all "$" signs, e.g. if you annotate the generated stream "myProperty$", the corresponding property will default to "myProperty".

 ## Memoize

-<b>@Memoize()</b><br>
+<b>@Memoize(sharedCache?)</b><br>
-easily applies the concept of memoization to a given function.

-i.e. whenever a function is called with the same arguments more than once, the cached result will be returned immediately instead of running the function body again.
+Applies the concept of memoization to a given function, i.e. whenever a function is called with the same arguments more than once, the cached result will be returned immediately instead of running the function body again.<br>
 This approach is called memoization and naturally should only be applied to pure functions (no side-effects, always returns the same value for a given set of arguments)

+<i>sharedCache</i><br>
-<b>Note:</b> @Memoize() is implemented on the class-layer, which means that <b>caches will be shared among multiple instances of the same class.</b>
+By default the memoization cache will be shared amongst multiple instances of the same class.
+If a new cache should be created for every instance of the given class instead, "sharedCache" should to be set to "false" instead

 ## EmitOnDestroy